 AEW’s Grand Slam event was a big one for the company.
 That being said, they didn’t sell out the Arthur Ashe Stadium like they did last time around.

-Chris Goldsmith recorded video with his own cell phone while at the AEW Grand Slam event.
+Chris Goldsmith recorded a video with his own cell phone while at the AEW Grand Slam event.
 That NYC resident then posted his video online, so everyone could see the crowd shot at Grand Slam that Tony Khan didn’t want fans seeing.

 It didn’t take long for AEW to find that video and target Goldsmith’s account.
 They sent a DMCA takedown notice on this fan’s personally recorded video, and now a treasured memory that he held from the event is tarnished